fchmainy/k8s-trainings-101/README.md

 </pre>

 you can now access your v1 application using your web browser at http://www.mycompany.com:30274
+Note:
+<i>if you are using the UDF blueprint, the www.company.com fqdn should already be registered in the jumpHost hosts file.</i>

 ### Build and deploy the version 2 of your application